Cheer Up (Plexi album): Composition

 Cheer Up has been described as gothic rock, hard rock, art pop, and post-punk.
 Brad Tyer of Westword and Katherine Monk of the Vancouver Sun simply described the album as having an "alternative" sound.
 It has also been described as drawing and combining elements from arena rock, Britpop, heavy metal, power pop, noise rock and shoegaze.
 Plexi's Sub Pop press bio described the band as blending "glam, goth, punk, metal and psychedelic influences".
-In an 1997 interview with Scene Entertainment Weekly, Angelos cited David Bowie, Iggy Pop, and Bauhaus as influences and highlighted their "theatrics"; he also considered Plexi's Hollywood background to be an influence, stating in an interview with The Boston Phoenix that it gave them "less of an attachment to any one specific genre [and] more of an appreciation for all these various aesthetics."
+In a 1997 interview with Scene Entertainment Weekly, Angelos cited David Bowie, Iggy Pop, and Bauhaus as influences and highlighted their "theatrics"; he also considered Plexi's Hollywood background to be an influence, stating in an interview with The Boston Phoenix that it gave them "less of an attachment to any one specific genre [and] more of an appreciation for all these various aesthetics."

 Cheer Ups songs feature melodic textures juxtaposed against rough arrangements, "laconic" vocals, pop hooks, punk-influenced bass and drums, and distorted, psychedelic guitarwork.
 The album's instrumentation is expanded by cellos, keyboards, and other synthetic effects.
 Calling Plexi specialists in "tormented pop music", Malcolm Mayhew of the Fort Worth Star-Telegram described the album's lyrics as "grim" and viewed its songs as centered on "torn hope and shattered relationships".
 Evan Cater of AllMusic and Dusty Henry of KEXP-FM described the songs as angst-ridden, with the former calling their lyrics "caustic" and stating they bore irony and wit.
 Troy Ferguson of Rip It Up said that although Plexi's material was often dark, it lacked sentimentality.
 Angelos cited Kurt Cobain of Nirvana and Mark Lanegan of Screaming Trees as influences for their lyrical "introspection and depth".